 Bathtub Paints

 If your kids are not big fans of bath time, just add some paint.
-Bathtub friendly paints are lots of fun, and a great way to encourage your kids to scrub themselves clean.
-Pretty soon, your kids will be begging for time in the tub instead of avoiding bath time like the plague.
+Bathtub friendly paints are lots of fun and a great way to encourage your kids to scrub themselves clean.
+Pretty soon, your kids will be begging for a time in the tub instead of avoiding bath time like the plague.

 Colored Ice Cubes

-You will want to use food color instead of paint, but making colorful ice cubes is the perfect rainy day art project.
-Just grab the aforementioned food colorings, a couple of ice cube trays and let the water run.
+You will want to use food color instead of paint, but making colorful ice cubes is the perfect rainy-day art project.
+Just grab the aforementioned food colorings, and a couple of ice cube trays and let the water run.
 When the freezer does its work, the whole family can enjoy their drinks with a rainbow of icy colors Kids love to color, and coloring is a wonderful way to spark creativity and let young minds run free.
-Whether you are entertaining the kids on a rainy day, prying them away from the TV or just looking for something to do as a family, the 12 coloring projects listed above can be lots of fun.
+Whether you are entertaining the kids on a rainy day, prying them away from the TV, or just looking for something to do as a family, the 12 coloring projects listed above can be lots of fun.